-Will I get access to the JEO documents?
+Will I get access to the Examination Authority documents?

 No, it is not likely that you will get access.
-While we understand that the JEO process can be distressing, and that seeing the documents may be very important to you, the provisions of the RTI Act will probably prevent you from accessing the documents.
+While the EA process may be one that had a significant emotional impact, and seeing the documents may be very important to you, the provisions of the RTI Act will probably prevent you from being given the documents.

-Why won’t I get access to the JEO documents?
+Why won’t I get access to the documents?

 Information is exempt from release if releasing it would prejudice a system for the protection of persons.
-The procedure for making a JEO application is a procedure for the protection of persons.
+The information commissioner has recently held that the procedure for making an EA application is a procedure for the protection of persons2.

-Generally, people who supply information in support of a JEO application would expect the information to be kept confidential and only used for the purpose of the JEO.
+Generally, people who give information in support of an EA application except the information to be kept confidential and only used for the purpose of the EA.
 If this information was to be routinely disclosed, it is likely that people would:

-- be reluctant to use the JEO system when it was appropriate to do so, or
+- be reluctant to use the EA system when it was appropriate to do so; or

 - give information in such guarded terms that it would be of little use in making the difficult assessment of whether action is needed to protect the person, or other people, from harm.

-Generally, disclosure of JEO documents will have a negative impact on the JEO system.
-This means that JEO documents will meet the requirements for exempt information and access to these documents can be refused.
+Generally, disclosure of EA documents will have a negative impact on the EA system.
+This means that EA documents will meet the requirements for exempt information and access to these documents can be refused.

-What if I think the JEO was wrongly made?
+What if I think the Examination Authority was wrongly made?

-We acknowledge that this can be a matter of significant concern, but it is not something which can be taken into account when deciding whether the JEO documents are exempt from release.
+While this can be a matter of significant concern, it is not something which can be taken into account when deciding whether the EA documents are exempt from release.
 All that is required for the documents to be exempt is that their release could endanger a system for the protection of persons.